Ian Macqueen, BVetMed CertSAO MRCVS

 What will happen?

 Your first consultation will last 30-45 minutes with subsequent consultations usually lasting 15-30 minutes.
 I start with a complete physical and orthopaedic examination, and a review of your pet’s clinical history, with your own vet’s radiographs, if appropriate.
-This may include taking your dog out to our garden, rain or shine, in order to watch his gait or lameness.
+This may include taking your dog out to our garden, in order to watch his gait or lameness.

 When I have made a preliminary diagnosis, I will discuss the options that might be available.
 In some cases this is obvious i.e. a fractured leg, but other cases might need further tests to identify the root of the problem.
 These might include further imaging e.g. Xrays, ultrasound or MRI; whereas other cases might need a more surgical investigation e.g. arthroscopy (keyhole joint surgery.)